NATIONAL SERVICES PARTNERSHIP AGREEMENTS: How to Apply

 1. Clicking the link above will take you directly to the application package in Grants.gov.

-3. You will be prompted to enter your Username and Password.
+1. You will be prompted to log in.
 In order to create the Workspace application, you must be logged into Grants.gov with a participant role of either Workspace Manager or Authorized Organization Representative (AOR).
-More information on participant roles can be found here.
+See more information on participant roles here.

-1. Fill in the Application Filing Name field, then
+1. Fill in the Application Filing Name field with your organization name, then

 2. Click the Create Workspace button.

-6. After accessing the Grant Opportunity Package, you can find each Mandatory form by clicking on it OR you can scroll down your screen and you will come to each form in succession.
+1. After accessing the Grant Opportunity Package, you can find each mandatory form by clicking on it OR you can scroll down your screen and you will come to each form in succession.
 The forms are:

 • Application for Federal Domestic Assistance (SF-424 Mandatory): This form asks for basic information about your organization and application.
 Complete this form first.
 Data entered here will populate fields of other forms where possible.